rixbeck/reptor/Readme.md

     ```

 Make sure your PHP environment meets the requirements specified in the composer.json file, including enabled extensions like PDO, JSON, and SQLite3.
-After completing these steps, the PHPSpreadsheet Report Generator is ready for use in your project.
+After completing these steps, Reptor is ready for use in your project.